Andrea/andrea.github.io/_posts/2014-05-10-why-fsharp.markdown

 ##No more NullReferenceException

-The F# compiler will still have to deal with these NullReferenceException when dealing with .net types, however when dealing with Option type you can use pattern matching to match all the cases.
+The F# compiler will still have to deal with NullReferenceExceptions when dealing with .net types, however when dealing with Option type you can use pattern matching to match all the cases.

 {% highlight FSharp %}